Mango Wood Furniture - Warm Exotic Wood for Any Interior

 Can I use mango wood furniture in a modern interior?

 Certainly.
-The warm golden-brown color combines well with modern colors such as white, anthracite, and concrete.
-A mango wood table with black steel legs fits perfectly into an industrial or modern interior.
+The warm golden-brown color combines well with modern colors like white, anthracite, and concrete.
+A mango wood table with black steel legs fits perfectly in an industrial or modern interior.

 Is mango wood sustainable?

 Yes.
-Mango wood is a byproduct of fruit tree cultivation.
-The trees are cut down anyway when they are no longer productive.
+Mango wood is a byproduct of mango cultivation.
+Trees are felled anyway when they are no longer productive.
 By using the wood for furniture, we avoid waste and additional deforestation.

 Are mango wood furniture pieces available in other finishes?